When specifying a geoprocessing tool's input feature data, you have the following options:

 If you enter attributes using the Active Template pane, you will need to switch back to the Geoprocessing pane to continue entering parameters or to run the tool.

-You can pre-configure interactive input symbology, attribute fields, editing templates, feature creation tools, and other properties using a layer file template associated with a feature set parameter.
-To configure interactive feature input for a custom script or model tool:
+You can configure interactive input symbology, attribute fields, editing templates, feature creation tools, and other properties using a layer file template associated with a feature set parameter.
+To configure interactive feature input for a custom script or model tool, complete the following steps:

 - Author a layer with your desired attributes, symbology, and editing templates.